kimenye/fafamodels/README.md

 >>response.body: "{\"message\":\"User was successfully destroyed\",\"status\":\"success\"}"

-update measurements: THIS IS THE ONLY MEASUREMENTS METHOD - measurements are created with the user's creation, therefore only available for updating.
+update measurements: THIS IS THE ONLY MEASUREMENTS METHOD - measurements are created upon the user's creation, therefore only available for updating.

 >>PUT/PATCH    /measurements/:id.json